rust-lang/book/nostarch/chapter03.md

 after the function name.
 The curly braces tell the compiler where the function body begins and ends.

-We can call any function we’ve defined by entering its name followed by a pair of parentheses.
-Since `another_function` is defined in the program, it can be called from inside the `main` function.
-Note that we defined `another_function` *after* the `main` function in our source code; we could have defined it before as well.
-Rust doesn’t care where you define your functions, only that they are defined somewhere.
+You can call any function you’ve defined by entering its name followed by a set of parentheses.
+Because `another_function` is defined in the program, it can be called from inside the `main` function.
+Note that we defined `another_function` *after* the `main` function in the source code; we could have defined it before as well.
+Rust doesn’t care where you define your functions, only that they’re defined somewhere.

-Let’s start a new binary project named `functions` so that we can explore further.
+Let’s start a new binary project named *functions* to explore functions further.
 Place the `another_function` example in *src/main.rs* and run it.
 You should see the following output:

 ```bash
 $ cargo run